NathanE73/Blackboard/README.md

 ## Usage

 The `DeclarativeApp` project uses Blackboard using `SwiftUI`.
 The `ExampleApp` project uses Blackboard using `UIKit`.
-The `StandardApp` project is the same as the `ExampleApp` project, except that it does not use Blackboard.
-You compare these to see the difference between using and not using Blackboard.

 - Asset Usage
   - CoreGraphics